mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 Choosing a power supply unit (PSU) isn't that interesting, so I again chose mainly by trusted brand, the [Corsair CX550M 550W 80 Plus Bronze](https://www.newegg.com/corsair-cx-series-cx550m-550w/p/N82E16817139147?Item=N82E16817139147)

 The wattage on all of my components added up to 400 W, so 450 W would have been sufficient.
-But the 550 W version was only $10 more, which seemed like a good price for an extra 100 W of breathing room.
+But the 550 W version was only $10 more, which seemed like a fair price for an extra 100 W of breathing room.

 The only other important feature to me was semi-modular cabling.
 In my last build, I made the mistake of using non-modular cabling, which meant that all of the PSU's cables stay attached permanently.
 My server barely has any internal components, so the extraneous power cables created clutter.
 With semi-modular cabling, I can keep things tidy by removing unused cables from the PSU.